phuvf/oscpoint/README.md

 - `/oscpoint/goto/slide/first`
 Goto to first slide in active slide show.
 *Note: This will go to the first slide in the presentation even if it's hidden.
-We plan to fix this soon.*
+See [this issue](https://github.com/phuvf/oscpoint/issues/1#issue-1968312581) for details.*

 - `/oscpoint/goto/slide/last`
 Goto to last slide in active slide show.
 *Note: This will go to the last slide in the presentation even if it's hidden.
-We plan to fix this soon.*
+See [this issue](https://github.com/phuvf/oscpoint/issues/1#issue-1968312581) for details.*

 - `/oscpoint/goto/section [string: sectionName]`
 Goto to first slide in section *sectionName*.
 Will do nothing if *sectionName* is not found.